 A descendant of early New England colonists, George Ames Aldrich was born in Worcester, Massachusetts, and received a college-preparatory education.
 He later claimed to have studied architecture at the Massachusetts Institute of Technology—one of numerous biographical “facts” that have never been substantiated.
 He did briefly attend New York City’s Art Students League, studying under such prominent artists as Kenyon Cox, William Merritt Chase, and John Twachtman.
 In 1894, Aldrich made his first trip abroad.
 In later accounts, he named as his teachers in Paris numerous renowned artists, notably James McNeill Whistler.
-He made illustrations for several English and American magazines and newspapers and married a Frenchwoman.
-In northern France he began painting the rural village and river scenes that would become his artistic mainstay.
-In subject, style, and composition these were deeply influenced by—indeed sometimes indistinguishable from—the works of landscape painter Frits Thaulow.
-Aldrich insisted he had been Thaulow’s pupil during the last two years of the Norwegian artist’s life, between 1904 and 1906, but this too is undocumented.
+He made illustrations for several English and American magazines and newspapers.
+In northern France Aldrich began painting the rural village and river scenes that would become his artistic mainstay.
+In subject, style, and composition these were deeply influenced by—indeed sometimes deliberately imitative of—the works of landscape painter Fritz Thaulow.
+Aldrich insisted he had been Thaulow’s pupil during the last two years of the Norwegian artist’s life, between 1904 and 1906, but this too is unsubstantiated.

-Both in Indiana and in Chicago, Aldrich’s reputation was at its height in the late 1920s and early 1930s.
+By that date, Aldrich’s reputation was at its height both in Indiana and in Chicago.
 He won a host of awards at the Hoosier Salon, the Art Institute, and the Chicago Galleries Association, where he was featured in a solo show in 1927; the following year, the City of Chicago purchased one of his Gloucester, Massachusetts, harbor scenes for its municipal art collection.
 Even before the privations of the Great Depression, however, Aldrich lived a precarious existence due to alcoholism and mental illness.
 Painting to the last, he died at age sixty-eight, leaving a legacy of some one thousand works.